GM3: A General Physical Model for Micro-Mobility Vehicles: PRELIMINARIES

 To develop a general model that can extend to any micro-mobility vehicle with any wheel configuration, we start from a basic tire model.
 A relatively compact physics-based tire model is the brush model that represents the tire tread as independent bristles, each of which deflects under slip and friction forces~\cite{PACEJKA201287}.
 These bristles simulate the elasticity of the combination of carcass, belt, and actual tread elements of the real tire.

-The brush model is derived from calculating the deflection of each bristle and integrating over the contact patch between the tire and the road surface, assuming a parabolic pressure distribution for simplicity.
+The brush model is derived from calculating the deflection of each bristle and integrating over the contact patch between the tire and the road surface, assuming a parabolic pressure distribution and a flat road surface for simplicity.
 Tables \ref{tab:params} and \ref{tab:input} include the minimum parameters and variables required to calculate slip forces for a single tire.

-The brush model uses a 3D coordinate system with $x$ pointing forward along the tire's trajectory (longitudinal), $y$ pointing right perpendicular to $x$, and $z$ pointing up.
-For simplicity, we assume the isotropic model where the tire and road properties are the same in every direction ($c_p=c_{px}=c_{py}$ and $\mu=\mu_x=\mu_y$) and we assume a flat road surface.
-Then, we define the theoretical slip vector $\mathbf{\sigma}$ with practical slip quantities $\kappa=-\frac{V_{sx}}{V_x}$ and $\tan \alpha = -\frac{V_{sy}}{V_x}$ (where $V_x$ and $V_y$ are the linear longitudinal and lateral velocities and $V_{sx}$ and $V_{sy}$ are the linear longitudinal and lateral velocities slip velocities).
+The brush model uses a 3D coordinate system with $x$ pointing forward along the tire's trajectory (longitudinal), $y$ pointing right perpendicular to $x$ (lateral), and $z$ pointing up.
+For simplicity, we assume an isotropic model in which the tire and road properties are the same in all directions ($c_p=c_{px}=c_{py}$, where $c_p$ is the tread stiffness, and $\mu=\mu_x=\mu_y$, where $\mu$ is the friction coefficient), and a flat road surface.
+We define the theoretical slip vector $\mathbf{\sigma}$ with practical slip quantities $s_x=-\frac{V_{sx}}{V_x}$ and $\tan \alpha = -\frac{V_{sy}}{V_x}$ (where $V_x$ and $V_y$ are the linear longitudinal and lateral velocities, $V_{sx}$ and $V_{sy}$ are the longitudinal and lateral slip velocities, $s_x$ is the longitudinal slip ratio, and $\alpha$ is the slip angle).

-We introduce spin $\varphi$ which represents the turn slip that occurs when a tire follows a curved path.
-For a tire with camber angle $\gamma$, effective rolling radius $R_e$, turning radius $r_{turn}$, and reduction factor $\varepsilon_{\gamma}$ (close to 0 for small tires and close to 1 for large tires), the turn slip is
+where $\mathbf{V_s}$ is the slip velocity vector and $V_r=R\Omega$ is the rolling velocity.
+We introduce spin $\varphi$, which represents the turn slip that occurs when a tire follows a curved path.
+For a tire with camber angle $\gamma$, radius $R$, turning radius $r_{\text{turn}}$, and reduction factor $\varepsilon_{\gamma}$ (close to 0 for small tires and close to 1 for large tires), the turn slip is

 We simplify the equations by introducing a composite tire parameter:

 The resulting {\em longitudinal force $F_x$, lateral force $F_y$, and aligning moment $M_z$} are as follows. {

 }